etherealForce/calculator/README.md

 Finished for now.
 The project have 2 branches for now. nan and main. nan brnach handles 0/0 or nans by returning 0. and thats basically it while main branch just throws a snarky error message.

 I also chose a pastel theme of my project because it looks nice in my eyes.
 That is it for now.

+Also all the bug fixes from now are in the main branch so if you are testing nan branch and see some thing like Infinity + 1 possible, its mostly likely in the main branch